Richard Lancelyn Green: The collection

 A recreation of 221B Baker Street, part of the RLG collection at Portsmouth Museum and Art Gallery.

 As early as the age of seven years, Lancelyn Green began his collection of Sherlockiana, and created his version of 221B Baker Street in an attic room at Poulton Hall, gleaning material for a few shillings at junk shops and from the family's own Victoriana.
 Later he began to assemble his literary collection, and would add any edition of Doyle's output, as well as posters, ephemera and novelty items with a Sherlock Holmes theme or Doyle association.

 By the date of his death Lancelyn Green had been collecting voraciously for more than 40 years and without doubt possessed the largest collection of Doyleiana that existed privately (and probably the largest such collection that ever could exist now that it has been bequeathed to the City of Portsmouth).
 The collection is now held by the Portsmouth City Museum where exhibitions have created much interest.
-The patron of the collection is Sir Stephen Fry.
+The patron of the collection is Stephen Fry.